indifferentengine/ModularPedalboard/README.md

 # Where to find extrusions

+Aluminium extrusions are standardised in width and profile, and are easy to find world-wide.

+For this project, you need "2040 Aluminium Extrusion".

-Extrusions can be found from many suppliers around the world - often suppliers will cut the extrusions to length for you, simply google "2040 aluminium extrusion cut to length" to locate a supplier.
+Extrusions can be found from many suppliers - often suppliers will cut the extrusions to length for you, simply google "2040 aluminium extrusion cut to length" to locate a supplier.
+Use the length of extrusion that matches the board width you want.
+For reference, Adam Paul's prototype board (shown in pictures at the bottom of this page) uses a set of four 600mm aluminium 2040 extrusion.

 Here's the supplier I use (UK based): https://ooznest.co.uk/product/v-slot-linear-rail-20x40mm-cut-to-size/